tkunovsky/Fast-actor/README.md

 Moreover isolated mutability also works more effectively with modern processor architecture [NUMA](https://en.wikipedia.org/wiki/Non-uniform_memory_access).
 Modern GC as [ZGC](https://wiki.openjdk.java.net/display/zgc/Main) can store isolated state in memory owned by processor on which its thread runs and [affinity](https://en.wikipedia.org/wiki/Processor_affinity) then can map this thread on the same processor repeatedly.

 ## Design
-There are three points which improve performance of Actors significantly: mapping of Actors to threads, batching and GC optimalization.
+There are four points which improve performance of Actors significantly: mapping of Actors to threads, batching, GC optimalization and fast mailbox.
 ### Mapping of actors
 Fast Actor library uses advanced features of [ForkJoinPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html) to map groups of Actors which comunicate frequently together on the same thread.
 Example is figured on the following picture: